rust-lang/blog.rust-lang.org/content/malicious-crate-rustdecimal.md

 +++
-layout = "post"
-date = 2022-05-10
+path = "2022/05/10/malicious-crate-rustdecimal"
-title = "Security advisory: malicious crate rustdecimal" author = "The Rust Security Response WG"
+title = "Security advisory: malicious crate rustdecimal" authors = ["The Rust Security Response WG"] aliases = ["2022/05/10/malicious-crate-rustdecimal.html"]
 +++

 > This is a cross-post of [the official security advisory][advisory].
 The